Diving cylinder: Cylinder bands

-Cylinder bands are straps, usually of stainless steel, which are used to clamp two cylinders together as a twin set.
+Cylinder bands, or tank bands, are straps, usually of stainless steel, which are used to clamp two cylinders together as a twin set.
 The cylinders may be manifolded or independent.
-It is usual to use a cylinder band near the top of the cylinder, just below the shoulders, and one lower down.
-The conventional distance between centrelines for bolting to a backplate is 11 in.
+It is usual to use a cylinder band near the top of the cylinders, just below the shoulders, and one lower down.
+The conventional distance between centre-lines for bolting to a backplate is 11 in.

-Cylinder boot
+Cylinder boots

 A cylinder boot is a hard rubber or plastic cover which fits over the base of a diving cylinder to protect the paint from abrasion and impact, to protect the surface the cylinder stands on from impact with the cylinder, and in the case of round bottomed cylinders, to allow the cylinder to stand upright on its base.
 Some boots have flats moulded into the plastic to reduce the tendency of the cylinder to roll on a flat surface.
 It is possible in some cases for water to be trapped between the boot and the cylinder, and if this is seawater and the paint under the boot is in poor condition, the surface of the cylinder may corrode in those areas.
 This can usually be avoided by rinsing in fresh water after use and storing in a dry place.
 The added hydrodynamic drag caused by a cylinder boot is trivial in comparison with the overall drag of the diver, but some boot styles may present a slightly increased risk of snagging on the environment.